-The minimum neck thickness was found in sukhasagar which can be cured earlier and also be stored for longer duration.
+The minimum neck thickness found in sukhasagar which can be cured earlier and also be stored for longer duration.
 The neck thickness is closely related to the bulb forming process.
 During the transition from vegetative to the reproductive stage the neck begins to form.
 It can be also due to the interaction between the genetic makeup of the plant, environmental factors, growth stages and cultural practices.
 The results found here were similar to the findings by Gosai et al., (2018);Prithiani et al., (2022).

-The variation in the equatorial diameter of the bulb may be because of their pattern of inheritance, each individual genotype has a unique genotypic composition and also environmental factors.
+The variation in the equatorial diameter of the bulb may be due to f their pattern of inheritance, each individual genotype has a unique genotypic composition and also environmental factors.
 A study conducted by Bindu and Podikunju (2015) showed that the largest bulb diameter was found in the variety Agrifound Dark Red, followed by Arka Kalyan and N-53.
-Gupta et al., (2019) also found variation in the equatorial diameter of the bulbs.
+Gupta et al., (2019) also found variation in the equatorial diameter of the bulbs among diggerent onion varieties..

-The variation in the polar diameter of the bulb may be because of their pattern of inheritance, each individual genotype has a unique genotypic composition and also environmental factors.
+The variation in the polar diameter of the bulb may ascribed their pattern of inheritance, each individual genotype has a unique genotypic composition and also environmental factors.
 The result found in our experiment was in close conformity with the result of experiment conducted Dhar et al., (2019) and Singh et al., (2021).

 Harvesting of onion done at the stage when the number of days from seedling to transplanting and when more than 80% of plants in a plot show yellowing or reach physiological maturity (Tekle, 2015).
 The harvesting procedures used are governed by the weather conditions, unique genotypic composition and also environmental factors at harvest season (Patel et al., 2020).
 Similar research work of variation in the days to harvest has been done by Sharma et al., (2014) and Dubey et al., (2019).
-In our finding the minimum days to harvest was required by Sukhsagar which can be used to catch the market earlier and get higher price.
+In our finding the minimum days to harvest was required by Sukhsagar which can be used to reach the market earlier and get higher price.

 The studies done by Chattooet al., (2015) found that fresh bulb weight had a favorable and direct effect on bulb yield.
 The equatorial and polar diameter of the bulb has a direct influence on the average weight of the bulb.
 Bhima Raj and Sukhsagar was having highest average bulb weight which may be due to their genetic makeup and environmental factors.
 Similar finding was reported by Gosai et al., (2018) and Gupta et al., (2024).

-In our finding Sukhsagar and Bhima Raj produced higher yields may be due to improved vegetative growth, including increased plant height and leaf count, which improves photosynthetic efficiency.
-Similar type of research work has been done by Utag iet al., (2015); Gosai et al., (2018) and Mandal et al., (2019).
+In the finding of thses research Sukhsagar and Bhima Raj produced higher yields which may be due to improved vegetative growth, including increased plant height and leaf count, which improves photosynthetic efficiency.
+Similar research findings were reported by various author(Utag iet al., 2015; Gosai et al., 2018 and Mandal et al.,2019).

-The highest total yield was obtained by Bhima Raj but in case of marketable yield, highest marketable yield was obtained from Sukhsagar as because many bulb of Bhima Raj were of pencil thickness, rotten and unmarketable bulbs which may be due to the soil and biotic and abiotic factors.
-These varieties produced higher marketable yields may be due to improved vegetative growth, including increased plant height and leaf count, which improves photosynthetic efficiency.
-The significant variation in the marketable yield of the bulb was also observed by Gosai et al., (2018);Jana et al., (2023) and Gupta et al., (2024).
-Bal et al., (2020) also recorded significant differences among the yield.
+The highest total yield was obtained by Bhima Raj but in case of marketable yield, highest marketable yield was obtained from Sukhsagar as a result of many bulb of Bhima Raj were of pencil thickness, rotten and unmarketable bulbs which may be due to the soil and biotic and abiotic factors.
+These varieties produced higher marketable yields due to improved vegetative growth, such as plant height and leaf count, which improves photosynthetic efficiency.
+The significant variation in the marketable yield of the bulb among onion varieties was also observed by Gosai et al., (2018);Jana et al., (2023) and Gupta et al., (2024).
+Bal et al., (2020) also recorded significant differences among the yield of different onion varieties..

 Table 2: Growth Attributes of different varieties